minteressa/minteressa.github.io/_posts/2016-07-12-model-assessment.markdown

 categories: project
 published: true
 ---
 M'interessa project is, in fact, an information retrieval solution.
-So information retrieval metrics must be used in order to assess the model used in the project.
+So, information retrieval metrics must be used in order to assess the model of the project.

 tp = true positive, relevant documents that are retrieved tn = true negatives, not relevant documents that are not retrived